-This program follows a quick progression up to the maximum resistance level (default or user input level) that is sustained for 2/3 of the workout.
-This program will challenge your ability to sustain your energy output for an extended period of time.
+This program follows a quick progression up to the maximum resistance level (default or user input level) sustained for 2/3 of the workout.
+This program will challenge your ability to maintain your energy output for an extended period.

 HEART RATE (2x)

 Both programs work the same.
-The programs attempt to keep you within 3-5 heart beats of your target heart rate % by automatically increasing or decreasing the resistance level.
-Heart Rate 1 has a 60% (better for a fat loss goal) of projected heart rate maximum default.
-Heart Rate 2 has an 80% (better for a cardiovascular conditioning goal) of projected heart rate maximum default.
+The programs attempt to keep you within 3-5 heartbeats of your target heart rate % by automatically increasing or decreasing the resistance level.
+Heart Rate 1 has a 60% (better for a fat loss goal) projected heart rate maximum default.
+Heart Rate 2 has an 80% (better for a cardiovascular conditioning goal) projected heart rate maximum default.

-Two people can store personal information and design a custom program that can be saved for future use.
+Two people can store personal information and design custom programs that can be used on future workouts.
 You decide what the resistance will be for each segment of the program.